Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 ### [4.2.](#rfc.section.4.2) Connections with Clients

 A protected resource MUST accept bearer tokens passed in the authorization header as described in [[rfc6750]] .
-A protected resource MAY also accept bearer tokens passed in the form parameter or query parameter methods.
+A protected resource MAY also accept bearer tokens passed in the form parameter ~~or query parameter~~ method~~s~~.

+**NLProfile**

+A Protected Resource under this profile MUST NOT accept access tokens passed using the query paramter method.

+**/NLProfile**

 Protected resources MUST define and document which scopes are required for access to the resource.